Responsible University Official: Vice President of Human Resources

 Employees with questions or concerns about violations of this policy should contact their immediate supervisor or department head or University Human Resources.
 Students with questions or concerns about violations of this policy should contact the Office of Student Rights and Responsibilities.
 If necessary, the matter will be referred by these offices to University Human Resources, the Office of the Provost, or the Office of Student Rights and Responsibilities, as appropriate, for resolution.

-Responsible University Official: Vice President of Human Resources
+Responsible University Official: Vice President and Chief People Officer

 Responsible Office: University Human Resources